“That’s the set-up”: Man 'faints' as he enters building; video raises suspicions

 Woman in disbelief

 His incredible act left the woman who followed him in utter disbelief.
-As she stood in shock, the 'unconscious' man quickly bounced back to life before the first person who entered the building returned to check on him.
+As she stood in shock, the 'unconscious' man quickly bounced back to life as soon as the first person who entered the building walked back.

-The video has raised suspicions after netizens saw it, with many saying it was a set-up.
+The video has raised suspicions after netizens saw it, with a few people saying it was a set-up.

 YEN.com.gh compiled some of the comments below: